KIZI/LinkedHypernymsDataset/README.md

       * logs
       * output
     * utils
-      * gate-8.0                                // Gate software - binary package
+      * gate-8.0                                // GATE software - binary package
       * treetagger                              // Treetagger - POS tagger for German and Dutch
     * application.LANG.conf                     // settings of all modules for the set language
     * run-all.sh                                // main launcher
     * pom.xml

-Download Gate 8 software from https://gate.ac.uk/download/ (binary-only package).
+Download Gate 8 from https://gate.ac.uk/download/ (binary-only package).

 Install memcached (Debian: apt-get memcached).

-You can download required datasets manually or use the Downloader module (see installation steps).
-If you want to download datasets manually, you will find all in the DBpedia homepage:
+You can download the required datasets manually or using the Downloader module (see installation steps).
+If you want to download datasets manually, you will find them at the DBpedia homepage:
 + Download DBpedia **Mapping-based Types dataset**, **Mapping-based Types transitive dataset**, **Disambiguations dataset** and **Short Abstracts dataset** for the set language from http://wiki.dbpedia.org/Downloads to the dataset directory.
 Datasets must be unzipped; having .nt suffix.
 + Download **English Inter-Language Links dataset**, **English Mapping-based Types dataset** and **English Mapping-based Types transitive dataset** from http://wiki.dbpedia.org/Downloads to the dataset directory (the datasets must be unzipped).
 + Download **DBpedia Ontology (owl)** from http://wiki.dbpedia.org/Downloads and unzip it to the dataset directory.

-For a non-English language you have to download TreeTagger from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/ and install it.
-There is a special file in the gate directory plugins/Tagger_Framework/resources/TreeTagger/tree-tagger-LANG-gate which must be specified and be targeted to the installed TreeTagger application (this file is generated during the TreeTagger installation step in the cmd/ directory).
+For other languages than English you need to download TreeTagger from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/ and install it.
+There is a special file in the GATE directory plugins/Tagger_Framework/resources/TreeTagger/tree-tagger-LANG-gate which must be specified and targeted to the installed TreeTagger application (this file is generated during the TreeTagger installation step in the cmd/ directory).

 + tree-tagger-german-gate (for German)
 + tree-tagger-dutch-gate (for Dutch)